Pau D'Arco Summary

 Candida albicans is a commensal microorganism in the human digestive, and vaginal cavities.
 It can become an opportunistic pathogen , resulting in candidiasis.

 The tabebuia genus of plants are commonly used in traditional medicine for the treatment of various infections.
-This genus of plants contain high concentrations of quinones , furanonaphthoquinones , and napthaquinones .
-The main compounds shown to be responsible for the anti-fungal activity in Tabebuia species includes lapachol and beta-lapachone .
+This genus of plants contains high concentrations of quinones , furanonaphthoquinones , and naphthoquinones .
+The main compounds shown to be responsible for the antifungal activity in Tabebuia species includes lapachol and beta-lapachone .

 In vitro studies investigating the specific inhibitory activity of known antifungal plant species including Tabebuia avellanedae found to inhibit Candida albicans, Candida dubliniensis, Candida parapsilosis, Candida tropicalis, Candida guilliermondii, Candida utilis, Candida krusei, Candida lusitaniae, Candida glabrata and Candida rugosa .